hendrtd/cpsc-1233/docs/modules/m0/hands-on/canvas.md

 ## Time Zone Setting

-Times for all course events (assignment deadlines, exam times, etc.) will be set in US [Central Time](https://www.timeanddate.com/time/zones/ct), which may not correspond to the time zone in which you will be living and studying this fall.
+Times for all course events (assignment deadlines, exam times, etc.) will be set in US [Central Time](https://www.timeanddate.com/time/zones/ct).
 You are responsible for meeting deadlines in Central Time regardless of what your local time zone may be.
 You may find it helpful to follow the instructions linked [here](https://community.canvaslms.com/t5/Student-Guide/How-do-I-set-a-time-zone-in-my-user-account-as-a-student/ta-p/414) to have Canvas show deadlines appropriately in your local time zone to avoid any confusion.